 Joovy Qool vs UPPAbaby Vista Overview

-- Go Together, Grow Together.
-The Qool is highly customizable and converts from a single to a double or triple.
+- Highly customizable and converts from a single stroller to a double or triple.

 The Joovy Qool is Joovy’s first luxury convertible stroller.
 High-tech four-wheel suspension helps give your child a smooth ride, and although the sealed-bearing wheels are not designed for all-terrain use, they will handle grass, gravel, and mulch without a problem.
 You can push the Qool with one hand too.